Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: The capacity of GNNs for MI-LCQPs

-\textbf{Target mappings} for MI-LCQPs considered in this section are also similar to those in Definition~\ref{def:target-maps}.
-In particular, the feasibility mapping $\Phi_{\textup{feas}}$ and the optimal objective value mapping $\Phi_{\textup{obj}}$ are defined in the same way as in Definition~\ref{def:target-maps}, while the optimal solution mapping $\Phi_{\textup{sol}}$ can only be defined on a subset of the class of feasible and bounded MI-LCQPs, which will be discussed in Section~\ref{sec:unfoldable}.
+\textbf{Target mappings} for MI-LCQPs also similar to those in Definition~\ref{def:target-maps}.
+In particular, $\Phi_{\textup{feas}}$ and $\Phi_{\textup{obj}}$ are defined as in Definition~\ref{def:target-maps}, while the optimal solution mapping $\Phi_{\textup{sol}}$ can only be defined on a subset of the class of feasible and bounded MI-LCQPs, as discussed in Appendix~\ref{sec:pf-mi-lcqp}.